 Connecting to dev server...

-The DataGrid node provides an Excel-like spreadsheet interface for viewing, editing, and processing tabular data within your workflows.
-Think of it as having a spreadsheet built right into your automation.
+The Sheet node provides a full-featured spreadsheet interface for viewing, editing, and processing tabular data within your workflows.
+Think of it as having Excel or Google Sheets built right into your automation.

 Overview

-The DataGrid node displays data in a familiar spreadsheet format with rows and columns.
-You can view data from other nodes, edit cells directly, pass data through to other nodes, and export data as CSV files.
+The Sheet node displays data in a familiar spreadsheet format with rows and columns.
+You can view data from other nodes, edit cells directly, use formulas for calculations, pass data through to other nodes, and export data as CSV files.

 Common Use Cases